 The DAO votes for including the Operator to the list of active operators.
 After successful voting for inclusion, the Node Operator becomes active.

 The Node Operator generates and submits a set of signing public keys and associated signatures for future validators that will be managed by the Operator.
-When generating the signatures, the Operator must use the withdrawal credentials supplied by the DAO.
+When generating the signatures, the Operator must use withdrawal credentials derived from the withdrawal address supplied by the DAO.

 The DAO members check the submitted keys for correctness and, if everything’s good, vote for approving them.
 After successful approval, the keys become usable by the protocol.